aabiswas/aabiswas.github.io/content/publication/hri25/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In proceedings of the 20th IEEE/ACM International Conference on Human-Robot Interaction (HRI 2025), Melbourne, Australia.
+publication: In proceedings of the 20th IEEE/ACM International Conference on Human-Robot Interaction (HRI 2025).
-publication_short: In proceedings of the 20th IEEE/ACM International Conference on Human-Robot Interaction (HRI 2025), Melbourne, Australia.
+publication_short: In proceedings of the 20th IEEE/ACM International Conference on Human-Robot Interaction (HRI 2025).

 abstract: Due to the rapid advancement of technology, people nowadays consider chatbot-based mobile applications as a vital resource to get various mental and emotional support. ...Please click pdf option to read more.
 # Summary.
 An optional shortened abstract.